The Private Letter

 Subscribe

-The next letter is the only confirmation you will receive.
+Confirm once.
+The next seasonal letter is the only welcome you will receive.

 One field is enough.
+You will receive a single confirmation email; click once and you are on the list.
 The list is read by the principal; there is no marketing platform behind it and no automated welcome sequence to ignore.

 If the work is not yet familiar, the essays are a more useful place to begin than the letter.
 Read the essays.